kg-subsetting/preprint-biohackrxiv/README.md

 This report collects the main advances developed during the virtual [Biohackathon 2020](https://www.biohackathon-europe.org/), [project 35](https://github.com/elixir-europe/BioHackathon-projects-2020/tree/master/projects/35) which were complemented with the [SWAT4HCLS virtual hackathon](https://swat4hcls.wiki.opencura.com/wiki/Main_Page) in january 2021.

-# Description of the approaches
+# Description of activities

-In this section we report the different approaches that were considered.
-As a running example we departed from the GeneWiki project following [@Waagmeester2020].
-That paper a figure with a UML-like data model that represents the main concepts related with life sciences in the GeneWiki project.
-That figure was taken as the initial point and the goal was to obtain a wikidata subset that followed the data model represented in that figure.

-> [name=Labra] I am not sure if we can add a copy of that figure here or just refer to it...should we ask the publishers?
+In this section we report the different activities that were done during the Biohackathon and the SWAT4LS events.

 ## General overview